Optimal Control of Fluid Restless Multi-armed Bandits: A Machine Learning Approach: A Machine Learning Approach

 As discussed in Section \ref{s:oct}, OCT-H partitions the state space using hyperplanes and assigns predictions to each region.
 Consequently, OCT-H may struggle to capture complex nonlinear patterns in the data.
 One straightforward solution could be to use deep neural networks, leveraging their strong approximation capabilities.
-However, deep neural networks are black box algorithms that obscure how decisions are made, as they automatically learn nonlinearities embedded in their layers.
-Moreover, simply feeding raw data into a deep neural network makes it challenging to fully exploit the inherent structures of FRMAB problems.
+However, deep neural networks are black-box algorithms that obscure how decisions are made, as they automatically learn nonlinearities embedded in their layers.
+Moreover, simply feeding raw data into a deep neural network makes it challenging to fully exploit the inherent structure of FRMABPs.

-Instead of using deep neural networks, we adhere to OCT-H and address potential nonlinearity in the decision boundaries by augmenting the feature vector with nonlinear transformations of the state variables.
+Instead of using deep neural networks, we adhere to OCT-H and address potential nonlinearities in the decision boundaries by augmenting the feature vector with nonlinear transformations of the state variables.
 Specifically, for each feature vector $\big(\bm{x}^*(t_\ell),t_\ell\big)$ in the training data, we add nonlinear transformations of the state vector $\bm{x}^*(t_\ell)$ as additional entries.
 Then, we apply OCT-H to the augmented data set.
 This approach ensures that the resulting policy remains interpretable, maintaining the decision-making process within the framework of decision trees.

+{After the training phase, also referred to as the ``offline'' phase, we can deploy the learned policy to compute the extremal control for any new state and its corresponding remaining time horizon.
+This deployment is referred to as the ``online'' phase.
+We provide a graphical overview our entire pipeline in Figure \ref{fig: diagram}.}